spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 The Bar is a large space with booths around three walls, tables in the center, and a long bar top with stools along the back wall.
 There’s a jukebox, restrooms, and about 15-20 people at any given time.
 The door is guarded by two Bouncers, who use the stats for [**Gladiators**](https://www.dndbeyond.com/monsters/gladiator).

-If the characters cause any trouble, the Bartender will gesture at the Bouncers, who will attempt to throw the characters out of the Bar, and they will not be welcome back.
+If the characters cause any trouble, the Bartender will gesture at the Bouncers, who will attempt to throw the characters out of the Bar, and they won’t be welcome back.
 If the characters fight the bouncers, the patrons will quickly flee, and the Bartender will produce a [**_Laser Rifle_**](../appendix-magic-items/#laser-weapon) from below the bar and start shooting.

 ### The Bartender